- Albany VA medical center – part 1

 October 18th, 2006

-The two doctors told Ashley it was preferable to not do the surgery to remove the fluid in his lungs simply because they don’t have the necessary equipment and they don’t have the fresh frozen plasma (one type of blood) which was a must for my husband – that if something would be wrong in the process, they were scared he would die.
-So we decided he would go to a real VA hospital instead of this VA Clinic in the “woods”.
-That’s good but when you are living in the “woods” (so to speak, we were living in a village) then you have to fight to get a bed on another doctor’s territory and this doctor from another territory have to talk to his team…even if your case is urgent.
+The two doctors told Ash it was preferable to not do the surgery to remove the fluid in his lungs simply because they don’t have the necessary equipment and they don’t have the fresh frozen plasma (one type of blood) which was a must for my husband – that if something would be wrong in the process, they were scared he would die.
+So we decided he would go to a real VA hospital instead of this VA Clinic.
+You have to fight to get a bed on another doctor’s territory and this doctor from another territory have to talk to his team…even if your case is urgent.
 I forgot to mention that the oxygen in my husband’s blood is going lower and lower which is not a good sign and also I should add he wasn’t able to eat tonight because he was too weak to chew his food.

-They told the VA hospital in Syracuse, New York don’t have a bed for Ashley.
-They didn’t tell how bad Ashley was going to the social worker so she figured he was ok to wait until a bed would be available in Syracuse which could take at least a week.
-Thank God I saw her and she realized my husband’s life is in danger. (he was in the intensive care) So she communicated with the VA hospital in Albany, New York and I made sure they have fresh frozen plasma and that my husband will go there by ambulance and will be back by DAV Van to be back from the VA hospital to the VA clinic in this littl’ hole.
+They told the VA hospital in Syracuse, New York don’t have a bed for Ash.
+They didn’t tell how bad Ash was going to the social worker so she figured he was ok to wait until a bed would be available in Syracuse which could take at least a week.
+Thank God I saw her and she realized my husband’s life is in danger. (he was in the intensive care) So she communicated with the VA hospital in Albany, New York and I made sure they have fresh frozen plasma and that my husband will go there by ambulance and will be back by DAV Van to be back from the VA hospital to the VA clinic.
 Ok.
-My husband’s doctor talked to the doctor in the Albany hospital and the doctor of the Albany hospital had a meeting to see if they will accept Ashley or not because Ashley is not on their territory.
+My husband’s doctor talked to the doctor in the Albany hospital and the doctor of the Albany hospital had a meeting to see if they will accept Ash or not because Ash is not on their territory.
 Red tape.

 Believe me, we will live near a big real VA hospital to avoid this red tape the next time.

 God, I am asking you in Jesus’ name to please expedite the case because I feel totally overwhelmed by this red tape.
-Ashley’s surgery is pretty straightforward like the two doctors told him this morning but it is all the red tape around because he is like not being on the VA hospital boat simply because he is in a VA clinic.
-If my husband would die because of the doctor’s negligence or his team in Albany, I’ll be mad as hell and sick to death.
+Ash’s surgery is pretty straightforward like the two doctors told him this morning but it is all the red tape around because he is like not being on the VA hospital boat simply because he is in a VA clinic.
 They should close this VA clinic because they are just trying to imitate an hospital – just to give a false impression the population around is safe.